Websites in the AI Era: Stability, Security, and Maintenance

 5.2 Managed Hosting (WordPress Managed / Cloud Managed)

-The differences between shared hosting and managed hosting, including security responsibilities, maintenance, and performance, are clearly documented in WordPress official resources.
+The differences between shared hosting and managed hosting, including responsibilities related to security, maintenance and performance, are clearly documented in WordPress guides.

 5.3 Cloud Hosting (AWS, Google Cloud, Azure)